ARM-software/arm-trusted-firmware/docs/user-guide.md

 4. Building the Trusted Firmware
 ---------------------------------

-To build the software for the FVPs, follow these steps:
+To build the Trusted Firmware images, follow these steps:

 1. Clone the ARM Trusted Firmware repository from GitHub: